Carlo-Ursu/crwn-clothing/README.md

 ## Shop

-If you're looking for a quick overview of what we have in stock, visit our shop page.
-Here, you'll find a preview of four items from each of the categories we offer.
+The shop page is where a preview of the categories is displayed, to make the search easier for the user.

 https://user-images.githubusercontent.com/104988385/234260216-a007b80a-9520-4e08-9a72-24eecfe62d50.mov

 ## Cart and Checkout

-After finding the items you like, you can easily add them to your cart.
-You can view your cart at any time and modify it as needed.
-When you're ready to checkout, simply click on the checkout button and follow the instructions.
+Also, there is a cart feature, where users can add items to cart, followed by a checkout page, where users can modify the cart's structure and see the final total value.

 <img width="1206" alt="Screenshot 2023-04-25 at 13 44 30" src="https://user-images.githubusercontent.com/104988385/234254835-62bbf5e3-25d0-4e83-ac4f-d43f3dd53ca0.png">